 Location: Edinburgh, Stirling & Aberdeen, Scotland

 Established in 2014, Codebase is one of the best incubators for startups in Europe.
-The organization is present in 3 cities and holds strategic corporate partnerships with Barclays and PwC.
+The organization is present in 3 cities and holds strategic corporate partnerships with Barclays.

-- Delivers mentorship sessions in 24 cities all over Scotland.
+- Delivers mentorship sessions in 24 cities all over the UK.